what SMOOTH does

 controls

-SMOOTH has 4 knobs, 2 toggle buttons, 4 draggable EQ nodes, and a mode selector. that's it.
+SMOOTH has 4 knobs, 2 toggle buttons, 4 draggable EQ nodes, a mode selector, and an AUTO loudness matching toggle in the mode bar. that's it.

 knobs